Ahmed Al-Jarallah: Biography

-On April 23, 1985, Al-Jarallah was subjected to an assassination attempt when a gunmen opened fire on him outside his offices.
+On April 23, 1985, Al-Jarallah faced an assassination attempt when a gunman opened fire on him outside his offices.
 He was shot six times, and was rushed to the nearby Al-Razi Hospital by his driver, seriously injured.
 An organization under the name Arab Revolutionary Brigades claimed responsibility.
 It was suspected that Palestinian militant group Abu Nidal Organization (ANO) was behind the assassination attempt.
 Leaked US diplomatic cables describe observers connecting this assassination attempt to some of Al-Jarallah's political views.

 On 11 December 2003, Al-Jarallah's secretary at Al-Seyassah was injured when he opened a large envelope addressed to Jarallah, sent from Beirut, Lebanon.
 The envelope bomb contained the plastic explosive Semtex.
 The motive and source of the bombing was unclear, however it has been reported that the pro-Saudi newspaper led by Al-Jarallah had been critical of religious extremists and terrorism in Saudi Arabia, and supported the U.S.-led war in Iraq.